top of page

 • Act in ways that build trust, not just results

 Goals are important.
 But don't rely on them to give your work - and your life - meaning.
+That comes from something else: how you show up, how you act, and what you stand for - especially in tough times.

 Comments